campfireunion/docs/docs/1.0/flipside/getting-started/multiplayer-requirements.md

 # Multiplayer requirements

-Flipside Studio supports recording up to **10 people at a time** over distances large or small.
-These users can be actors or invisible participants in your productions, and multiplayer in Flipside Studio is fully cross-platform across all supported hardware and app store platforms.
+Flipside supports recording up to **10 people at a time** over distances large or small.
+These users can be actors or invisible participants in your productions, and multiplayer in Flipside is fully cross-platform across all supported hardware and app store platforms.

 ## Bandwidth requirements